anmuller/CusToM/README.md

 # Installation instructions <a name="Installationinstructions"></a>

 You need to create a copy on a local directory on your machine to use CusToM.
 Obtain a copy by downloading and unzipping the latest zip file or clone CusToM instead e.g. using: git clone https://github.com/anmuller/CusToM.
-You can place the CusToM folder anywhere on your machine.
+You can place the CusToM folder anywhere on your machine. #####The most stable branch is the Dev_master one, please use it in priority !#####

 After downloading the main folder and placing it in a relevant location, the installation only consists in running the Installation file.
 It checks if you have a compatible version of Matlab, if the needed toolboxes are installed.
 The function will also add the Functions folder of CusToM to your current path.